-Operating a water system is most enjoyable when customers are satisfied with the service.
-Many water systems are so efficient that customers rarely think about the activities behind the service, while other systems experience temporary or chronic issues that lead to customer dissatisfaction.
-Regardless of how your system functions with the community, it is important to create a communication channel through which customers can voice complaints and offer feedback.
-Customer feedback is key to optimizing your service.
+Operating a water system in certainly more enjoyable when customers are satisfied with the service.
+Many systems run so smoothly that customers barely pay the services any mind, while others experience temporary or chronic issues that lead to customer dissatisfaction.
+Regardless of which of these categories your system falls into, it is important to create an avenue through which customers can voice complaints and offer feedback.
+Feedback is key to optimizing your service.
 Read through the sections below for ideas on how to solicit feedback and address customer dissatisfaction.

-A common method for gathering feedback is to offer a feedback form that is easily available to customers.
-This form could be mailed to customers along with bills and/or set in a prominent location within the utility or administrative offices, local community buildings, or even the village/community store.
-Make sure customers have the option of submitting the form anonymously if they wish and it clearly states where they should return the form.
-If most of your customers have access to the internet at home or through their cell phones, you may also want to consider offering an online version of an anonymous feedback form.
+A common method for gathering feedback is to make a feedback form readily available to customers.
+This form could be mailed along with bills and/or set in a prominent location within the utility or administrative offices, local community buildings or even the village/community store.
+Make sure that customers have the option of submitting the form anonymously if they wish and that it is clear to them where they should return the form to.

 Here’s an example Customer Satisfaction Form.
-This form is written for a specific community with a haul system for treated water, therefore assesses more than customer satisfaction.
-You still may find relevant questions that you’d like to use for your own customer satisfaction form.
+This one assesses a little more than just customer satisfaction and is written for a specific community with a haul system for treated water, but you may find some components that you’d like to borrow for your own customer satisfaction form.

-Customers should be able to provide feedback to the utility any time throughout the year.
-As utility managers, it will be valuable to solicit feedback from your entire customer base on a reoccurring basis (bi-annually, annually, etc.).
+Customers should be able to provide feedback at anytime.
+It will also be to your advantage as utility managers to solicit feedback from your entire customer base on a regular basis (bi-annually, annually, etc.)

 Once you have solicited and received feedback, you may be able to identify some specific sources of frustration for customers.
-Some examples of actual water system issues that have caused customer dissatisfaction include:
+Some examples of actual issues that have caused customer dissatisfaction include:

-Some sources of dissatisfaction can be addressed through educational outreach, while others may require repairs or upgrades to the actual system.
-Once you have determined the source of dissatisfaction, browse through the Resources for Local Leadership section to see if anything addresses your issue.
-If you don’t see your customers’ particular source of dissatisfaction addressed, please contact us at the National Tribal Water Center so that we may add your unique community concern to our resources.
+Some sources of dissatisfaction can be addressed through educational outreach while others may require repairs or upgrades to the actual system.
+Once you have determined the source of dissatisfaction, browse back through the Resources for Local Leadership to see if anything addresses your issue.
+If you don’t see you particular source of dissatisfaction addressed, please contact TWC and let us know so that we may add your issue to our site.

 You may wish to set a SMART goal to address your issue.
 SMART goals are: